What Is Email Marketing Automation? +7 Ways to Use Email Automation

 Triggered emails like these are effective for businesses in all industries.
 In fact, they can increase conversions by 50%.

-Of course, the shopping cart abandonment strategy won’t work for businesses outside of ecommerce, but you can use them same basic principle for many on-site actions.
+Of course, the shopping cart abandonment strategy won’t work for businesses outside of ecommerce, but you can use the same basic principle for many on-site actions.

-For B2B companies, email triggers could include visiting a specific service page, downloading a free guide, watching a video, or using an interactive tool like a quite calculator.
+For B2B companies, email triggers could include visiting a specific service page, downloading a free guide, watching a video, or using an interactive tool like a quote calculator.

 All of these actions signify that a visitor is engaged with your site, which gives you the opportunity to follow up with additional information that encourages them to convert.